Understanding Violence in Child and Youth Care Practice

 Upon successful completion of this course, the student will be able to:

-- Recognize the roles of history, culture, and society in the conceptualization of violence and abuse.
+- Recognize the roles of history, culture, and society in shaping how violence and abuse are understood and addressed in a Canadian context.

-- Describe the impact of violence and abuse on children, youth, families, and communities through multiple theoretical perspectives.
+- Understand the impact of violence and abuse on children, youth, families, and communities using multiple theoretical perspectives which include anti-colonial, anti-racist, and anti-oppressive perspectives.

-- Apply self-reflective practices to their learning on family violence and abuse.
+- Apply self-reflective practices to deepen understanding of one’s values, biases, and responses to issues of violence and abuse.

 Requisites